zzzprojects/docs/learnentityframeworkcore.com/faq/inheritance/table-per-type/can-i-combine-tpt-inheritance-with-another-inheritance-in-ef-core.md

 title: Can I combine TPT inheritance with another inheritance in EF Core?
 ---

-No, It's impossible to combine inheritance.
+No, it's impossible to combine inheritance strategies.